 The phenotypic effect of his mutation was discernible, as well was the morphogenesis of his teratoid creation and malediction.
 I was not certain how the changing of the structure of his gene had resulted in this variant form of abnormality.
 This being I could only fathom, with such ghastly apprehension.
 Although he had a prestriction, he sensed me standing there behind a pillar alone, and headed toward me with urgency and depravity.
 I ran outside as fast as I could.
 Soon, the puffy clouds had begun to drop acid rain onto the ground.
 I was extremely fortunate to sense the arrivance of the ominous tempest, and scurried back inside the museum, as I stared at the deleterious rain that fell.
 I locked the door tightly, hoping that the horrendous mutant would not enter or reach me.
 However, the acid raindrops had covered his grotesque skin full of such unsightliness and abhorrence.
 His skin started to peel off, as he was reduced quickly into exiguous particles of dust.
 There was no wind, no lightning that stirred abruptly.
 The only visual remain of the storm was the implacable darkness that enveloped the whole landscape.
 The inscrutable vision I had witnessed of this occurrence would cause me to be affrighted; but yet as well, thrilled with the variable elements and indeterminate sequences of the future that I perceived at that moment.
 My stay was interrupted, by my physical limitation and capacity and I had returned to this world, with no tergiversation.

-After the hypnosis had concluded I asked Monsieur Lafontaine, when I awoke from my Morphean trance of mollification gradually, and opened my eyes.
+After the hypnosis had concluded I asked Monsieur Lafontaine, when I awoke from my Morphean trance of mollification gradually and opened my eyes.
 'I must know one thing from you, when and where is the point of no return that encroaches, Monsieur Lafontaine?
-Your piquant words of precept have compelled me to know and it necessitates my pressing intrigue.
+Your piquant words of a precept have compelled me to know, and it necessitates my pressing intrigue.
 This convincing fascination that dispels the irrefragable and invincible sensation I have felt since the very beginning, with your predicative resolution and deportment'.